Post

 Ensuring AMT/vPro Continues to Work with Proxmox

-After setting up AMT/vPro for remote access and installing Proxmox, I noticed the Proxmox OS interfered with the NIC adapters running AMT/vPro.
+After setting up AMT/vPro for remote access and installing Proxmox, I noticed that the Proxmox OS interfered with the NIC adapters running AMT/vPro.
 The NIC would become inactive after a short period.
-To resolve this, I blacklisted the driver for the 2.5GB NICs since I only use the 10GB NICs on the MS-01.
-Your setup may vary, so the following suggestions might not be best for you.
+To resolve this, you have two options: blacklist both 2.5GB NICs, or configure the vPro NIC within Proxmox and then use the other as your requirements necessitate.

 1